 Over the course of 2003, the Company arranged for the purchase of its own shares in anticipation of establishing a stock-based compensation scheme for senior management.
-See "Item 15-Controls and Procedures" and Note 19 to our audited consolidated financial statements included in this annual report.
+See "Item 15-Controls and Procedures."
 This scheme was never adopted and the shares are reflected as treasury stock in the Company's financial statements.

-In 2003, at the request of the Tatarstan government, we provided an interest-free loan in the amount of RR1,197 million to the Republican State Unitary Company "Nedoimka," which is wholly owned by the government of Tatarstan, in exchange for long-term notes receivable due in 2022.
-The government of Tatarstan used the proceeds of this transaction to finance social expenditures.
-We believe that these long-term notes receivable are not recoverable.
-Consequently, we wrote off the long-term notes receivable in fiscal year 2003, resulting in a charge to operations of RR1,197 million.
+In 2003, at the request of the Tatarstan government, we purchased a promissory note due in 2022 in the amount of RR1,197 million issued by Nedoimka, a unitary company controlled by the government of Tatarstan.
+Nedoimka used the proceeds of this transaction to finance social expenditures planned under Tatarstan's budget.
+We believed that this promissory note was not recoverable.
+Consequently, we wrote off the promissory note in fiscal year 2003, resulting in a charge to operations of RR1,197 million.
+See Note 19 to our audited consolidated financial statements.